CGCL-codes/VulTrigger/README.md

 ## Directory structure and instructions ##
 **(1) ./data folder：**
-This folder contains 704 CVEs data required by the paper, including patch files, vulnerability files and non-vulnerability files for each CVE.
+This folder contains diff files, vulnerable files, and non-vulnerability files for 704 CVEs.

 **(2) ./doc folder：**
 The file `CFVD.xlsx` is the Cross-Function Vulnerability Dataset (CFVD) for C/C++ open-source software we built.
 The dataset involves 704 CVE vulnerabilities, each of which is labeled with its patch statements, its vulnerability-triggering statements, being cross-function or not, the type of cross-function vulnerability, and the se- quence of functions starting from the vulnerable function to the vulnerability-triggering function, etc.